 Fancy blouses existed befor Mrs Burnett wrote her book, especially in France.
-They were, however, not very common, The classic Little Lord Fauntleroy suit was worn with a small velvet jacket to make up the full Fauntleroy suit.
-The classic Fauntleroy suit had a small cut-away jacket which was worn open at the front to best display the elaborate ruffled and lace trimed blouses.
+They were, however, not very common, The classic Little Lord Fauntleroy suit was worn with a small velvet jacket to create the full Fauntleroy suit.
+The classic Fauntleroy jacket was worn open at the front to best display the elaborate ruffled and lace trimed placket of the blouse.
 There were different types of Faunteleroy blouses.
-It could be worn with other suits or even without a suit jacket.
-The blouses came in a miriad of materials and styles.
+It could be worn with other suits or even without a suit jacketduring the summer.
+The blouses were done in a miriad of materials and styles.
 Burnett's book created a fashion sensation (1885).
 The Fauntleroy blouse became a major boy's garment in America.
 It was also an imprtnt item in several European countries, but no where was it as widely woen as in America.

 There were different types of Fauntleroy blouses.
 The principal variations concerned the collar and the bottom hem.
 There were different kinds of collars.
 Some blouses had lace collars and others ruffled collars.
 The lace collars were more common in the classic Fauntleroy era, from about 1885-1895.
 Blouses with real lace could be quite expensive.
 This somewhast limited the size of the collar.
 As the turn of the century appraoched, the ruffled collars became increasingly common.
 Some had pleats rather than ruffles.
 There were also many Fauntleroy blouses with lace trim worked into ruffled collars.
 They were very common in the classic era.
 Most of these blouses were closed collar garments, buttoned at the collar.
 These were often, but not always worn with bows.
 We also notice open collar Fauntleroy blouses (figure 1 and 2).
 These were worn with dickies.
 We do not note them very commonly in the photographic record.
 The other major variation was the waist hem.
 Many bloses had draw strings and tus blouced out at the waist.
 Other blouses buttoned on to the pants.
 We have jist begun to work on this section.
 There may have been other tyoes thast we have not yet noted.